Pacific Southwest, Region 9: Superfund

 OU4 was to document the no further action decision for following sites: AOC 72/Current Skeet Range, AOC 73/Second Skeet Range, AOC 74/Original Skeet Range, AOC 75/Indoor Range, AOC76/Dozer Scar Area, AOC 77/Disturbed Area, AOC 78/Explosive Ordinance Disposal Training Area, and AOC 80/Building 513.
 Only the skeet ranges will be carried forward to the OU5 ROD as all other planned OU4 sites were documented by the Air Force's No Further Response Action Report (NFRAP) completed in 2008.

 The Lahontan Regional Water Quality Control Board (RWQCB) issued a Notice of Violation letter to the AF for dieldrin pesticide contamination in groundwater.
 AF is only monitoring the pesticides in groundwater as the levels are very low, but the plume has not been fully defined because of funding constraints.
 AF would not consider EPA's request for an evaluation of the contamination extent in soil because they do not consider there has been a CERCLA release to the environment since past general practices mandated the routine application of pesticides for termite control.
-AF submitted another CAP document to address dieldrin in 2011, and it is currently under RWQCB review.
+AF submitted a revised CAP document to address dieldrin in 2015, and it is currently under RWQCB review.

 The EPA, State, and AF signed the Federal Facilities Agreement in October 1990 for cleaning up the base.
 The base is participating in the Installation Restoration Program, a specially funded program established by the DOD in 1978 to identify, investigate, and control the migration of hazardous contaminants at various DOD facilities.